Tax Attractiveness Index

 The Tax Attractiveness Index (T.A.X.) indicates the attractiveness of a country's tax environment and the possibilities of tax planning for companies.
-The T.A.X. is constructed for 100 countries worldwide starting from 2005 on.
+The tax attractiveness index is constructed for 100 countries worldwide starting from 2005 on.
 The index covers 20 equally weighted components of real-world tax systems which are relevant for corporate location decisions.
 The index ranges between zero and one.
 The more the index values approaches one, the more attractive is the tax environment of a certain country from a corporate perspective.
 The 100 countries include 41 European countries, 19 American countries, 6 Caribbean countries, 18 countries that are located in Africa & Middle East, and 16 countries that fall into the Asia-Pacific region.

 History

-The T.A.X. was developed by two German economists, Dr. Sara Keller and Prof. Dr. Deborah Schanz.
+The tax attractiveness index was developed by two German economists, Sara Keller and Deborah Schanz.
 Originally the T.A.X. covered 16 different components of real-world tax systems and the period 2005–2009.
-The Index was further developed by Dr. Andreas Dinkel by adding four more components.
+The Index was further developed by Andreas Dinkel by adding four more components.
 The index gets constantly updated for upcoming years.
 Previous research showed that the T.A.X. has an explanatory power for location decisions of e.g. subsidiaries and patents.